MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/overview.md

 1. Save and publish the changes and close the view editor.

-1. Rebuild the full index as described in the [Rebuild full search index](#rebuild-full-search-index) section.
+1. Rebuild the full index as described in the [Rebuild the search index](additional-tables.md#step-6-rebuild-the-search-index)

 > [!NOTE]
 > In this example, we are making changes in an unmanaged layer by directly editing the view.
 You can also do this via a managed solution.